rsvinicius/clean-code/Readme.md

 ## Description

-This project implements some hints and tips covered in the clean code book
+This repository implements some hints and tips covered in the clean code book

 ## Requirements